MichaIng/DietPi-Docs/docs/index.md

 You can **quickly and easily install popular software** !
 All of them are **READY TO RUN** and optimised for your system.
 The list of available apps is long , and for the full list checkout [_DietPi Optimised Software_](user-optimised-software) page.
 Here are few highlights:

-- Desktops (MATE/XFCE)
+- Desktops (MATE/Xfce)
-- Remote Desktop (VNC/No Machine)
+- Remote Desktop (VNC/NoMachine)
 - Media Systems/Players (Kodi/Plex/Murmur)
 - Torrents/Downloading (Transmission/Sonarr/Radarr)
 - Cloud/Backup (Nextcloud/Syncthing)
-- Gaming (AmiBerry/MineOS)
+- Gaming (Amiberry/MineOS)
-- Social, Surveillance, Hotspots, System Stats, Hardware Projects, Stacks (LAMP/LEMP), PiHole/PiVPN, File Servers, Home Automation and Printing and [much more...](user-optimised-software)
+- Social, Surveillance, Hotspots, System Stats, Hardware Projects, Stacks (LAMP/LEMP), Pi-hole, VPN, File Servers, Home Automation and Printing and [much more...](user-optimised-software)

 DietPi does everything for you, giving you more time to enjoy the software you need.